Design in Circular Economy

-Circular economy combined with slowing down the current fast pace of fashion is leading the way towards a more sustainable future of fashion.
+Circular economy, with the potential to slow down the current fast pace of fashion, is leading the way towards a more sustainable fashion's future.
 Circular economy in a nutshell is the opposite to linear economy, in which raw materials are extracted to create items to be used for a while and then thrown away.
 When we are talking about fashion, the use phase is often short and the amount of textile waste ending up in the landfills or being burned is huge.

 - designing for quality and long-term use

 - extending product lifetime through repair, resale and rental